 Let’s have a look at the typical barriers to having fun while learning.

-- Many individuals still associate education with the traditional view of sitting in a classroom and following an instructor-led session.
-After all, it’s what most of us have grown up with.
+1. Many individuals still associate education with the traditional view of sitting in a classroom and following an instructor-led session.
+After all, this is what most of us have grown up with.
 This approach doesn’t leave as much room for fun and creativity, so it may feel difficult to know where to start.

-- Educators who are not used to incorporating fun into their training programmes may fear losing control if they do so.
-After all, if not done right, fun in the classroom can lead to distracted and unfocused learners.
-This fear can be challenging to overcome as many instructors feel pressure to maintain control of their classroom.
+2. Educators who are not used to incorporating fun into their training programmes may fear losing control if they do so.
+After all, if not done right, fun can lead to distracted learners.
+This fear can be challenging to overcome, as many instructors feel pressure to maintain authority over their classroom.

-- Incorporating fun into learning experiences requires creativity and innovation.
-This can be challenging for educators who have limited resources or knowledge to design engaging and entertaining training programmes.
+3. Incorporating fun into learning experiences requires creativity and innovation.
+This can be challenging for educators who have limited resources or those who lack the knowledge to design engaging and entertaining training programmes.

-- Finding a balance between different learning styles and preferences can be challenging.
+4. Finding a balance between different learning preferences (or dare we say, learning styles) can be challenging.
 After all, some learners prefer a more structured approach to learning, while others want a more relaxed and fun learning environment.

-- Most educational systems still measure success primarily through standardised testing and achievements.
+6. Most educational systems still measure success primarily through standardised testing and assessments.
 As a result, some instructors may feel pressure to prioritise performance over fun and enjoyment.
-Luckily, today’s modern technology helps to design training programmes that deliver both!

 How to Make Learning More Fun